-So much can happen in 20 years.
-Kids grow up and graduate from college.
+So much can happen in 25 years.
+Kids grow up, graduate, and become parents.
 Seattle morphs into a world-class city.
-And a few sporadic cruise ships evolve into an industry that helps drive the economy of our region.
+And a few sporadic cruise ships evolve into an industry that makes significant contributions to the economy of our region.

 Here’s a history of the rise of the Seattle cruise industry to become the hub of Alaska cruising.